vrnvu/go-sql/README.md

 - IO heavy
     - Read from stdin or file
         - file: if fits memory we can mmap first then process
-        - udated: according to the assignment the reading and parsing time of the queries is negligible, but in a real benchmark tool we care about total time of execution as well!
+        - updated: according to the assignment the reading and parsing time of the queries is negligible, but in a real benchmark tool we care about total time of execution as well!
 - Langs: Rust or Go
-    - updated: I choose Go probably simpler if we focus only care on IO time of each request
+    - updated: I choose Go probably simpler if we focus only on IO time of each request
 - 1 core:thread per worker (baseline)
     - updated: With Go we can't distinguish M:N as we use `go run(...)` but will do if we spawn co-routines ourselves.
 - Simple Round Robin distribution between workers
     - Enhancements: other load balancing ideas
         - Push/Pull queues - workers strategy
 - Map existing hosts to workers
-    - updated; hostname => worker, we can use a round robin
+    - updated: hostname => worker, we can use a round robin
 - Pre-process query creation if everything fits MEM, simpler and more throughput
     - Load .csv, for every row convert to sql query, then run queries
     - We can store the sql queries in a snapshot if this is expensive